madugula-ramakrishna/RamaCMS/WRITEUP.md

-# Write-up Template

-### Analyze, choose, and justify the appropriate resource option for deploying the app.
+Analyze, choose, and justify the appropriate resource option for deploying the app.

-*For **both** a VM or App Service solution for the CMS app:*
-- *Analyze costs, scalability, availability, and workflow*
-- *Choose the appropriate solution (VM or App Service) for deploying the app*
-- *Justify your choice*
+For this application I have chosen to use a Azure App Service.
+This is because :

+This allows to be to quickly start with deploying the application without thinking about the infrastructure overhead.
+I do not need to maintain the OS or Python or configure the web server manually.
+From Github deployment operations is one click.
+I can use a consumption based pricing model which makes it cheaper maintain the app I can make a seamless connection to SQL database and blob storage, and configure the environment variables easily via portal.
-### Assess app changes that would change your decision.
+Assess app changes that would change your decision.

-*Detail how the app and any other needs would have to change for you to change your decision in the last section.*
+I would look at using Azure VM instead of Azure App Service if I needed in the application to:

+If there was a need to use/run this application in a private subnet or with VPN If there was a need to use a company active directory If there was a need to handle large incomming traffic If there was a need to use specialized control to use Docker/Kubernetes.